jelastic-jps/xwiki/README.md

 [![XWiki](../../raw/master/images/xwiki_logo.png)](../../../xwiki)
 ## XWiki

-The JPS package deploys Magento that initially contains 1 application server and 1 database container.
+The JPS package deploys XWiki that initially contains 1 application server and 1 database container.

 ### Highlights
 This package is designed to deploy XWiki environment which represents a professional wiki.<br />That has powerful extensibility features such as scripting in pages, plugins and a highly modular architecture.